eums/website/about-us/history/index.markdown

 here](http://www.eca.ed.ac.uk/reid-school-of-music).

-![Photograph taken by the Edinburgh Evening News, December 1961]( /assets/images/history/1961-editorial-print.jpg "The Society performs in all its glory...")
+![Photograph taken by the Edinburgh Evening News, December 1961]( /assets/img/history/1961-editorial-print.jpg "The Society performs in all its glory")

 The society, now and for many decades the largest outside the University of Edinburgh's Sports Union, has a long history of representing the University of